โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Dog shih tzu vs Cat Funny Fight

 The Shih Tzu It, Therefore, a dog that gets along with everyone, both with children and adults.
 Also appreciates other animals, especially felines.
-It is sometimes said to be a “dog Cat”, since its behavior is very similar to that of a feline.
+Sometimes it is said to be a "dog-cat", since its behavior is very similar to that of a feline.
 In fact, he decides when he wants to be caressed, and once he is an adult, he really appreciates just sitting still on his cushion.
 It also, tends to be independent and to obey only if you want.
 It also, like many small breeds of dogs, can be somewhat difficult.

 But, the Shih Tzu he is a tender and calm companion, but also full of joy.
 He loves to play and to be taken care of: his master is everything to him.
 In fact, can't stand loneliness; if your family is usually far away, the company of another animal is welcome.